ATIX-AG/foreman_acd/README.md

 ## Usage

+**Important:** Use /etc/foreman/plugins/foreman_acd/ansible-playbooks/ to store the ansible-playbooks.
+Otherwise SELinux may deny the access to it.

 ### Ansible Playbook

-* Copy (or checkout a git repository) to e.g. /opt/ansible-playbook
+* Copy (or checkout a git repository) a ansible-playbook.
+Store them in /etc/foreman/plugins/foreman_acd/ansible-playbooks/ so that SELinux is able to read it.
 * Add a new Ansible Playbook via Configure -> Ansible Playbook
-* Set the path to /opt/ansible-playbook and name the playbook file. (e.g. site.yml)
+* Set the path to the ansible-playbook and name the playbook file. (e.g. site.yml)
 * Save it and press "Import group variables" for this newly created ansible playbook.

 ### Application Definition (Admin)